viktoro25/MyCiper/README.md

 The program will prompt you for a command and file path.
 You can choose from the following commands:

-- E or e: Encrypt
+- Encrypt
-- D or d: Decrypt
+- Decrypt
-- B or b: Brute Force
+- Brute Force

 After entering the command and file path, the program may prompt for additional information, such as the encryption key.